mthramann/mthramann.github.io/index.md

 # About Mike

-Hi, I'm Michael Thramann.
-I'm a rising senior at Tufts University studying computer science and applied mathematics (both BS).
-When I'm not in class, I'm usually in the gym training as a member of the Tufts varsity crew team, or in the theater working for the Tufts Drama Department as a lighting engineer.
+<br />Hi, I'm Michael Thramann.
+I'm a rising senior at Tufts University (BS 2020) studying Computer Science and Applied Mathematics.
+When I'm not in class, I'm usually training in the gym as a member of the Tufts varsity crew team, or doing work for non-class-related endeavors.
 You can find my [resume here](/resume.pdf).

-<br />This summer, I'm working on a Computational Geometry REU with [Diane Souvaine](http://www.cs.tufts.edu/~dls/), [Csaba Toth](http://csabatoth.org/), and [Hugo Akitaya](https://www.eecs.tufts.edu/~halves01/).
-We're looking at a couple of different problems, including online TSPN, induced component connectedness in redistricting graphs, and feasibility of imprecise plane graphs.
-In the past, I've done math research related to applications of tensor decompositions and limited-data tomography.
-For more information regarding past research, see my [research page](/research.html).
+<br />This past summer, I interned as a software engineer at [Ab Initio](https://www.abinitio.com/en/) in Lexington, MA.
+I really enjoyed the experience, and I got to work on a couple really cool projects.
+Before I started my internship, I had the privilege of studying at St. Catherine's College, Oxford University, as a visiting student in Computer Science.
+I met very brilliant people, and learned a lot too.

-<br />In Spring 2019, I'll be studying abroad at St. Catherine's College, Oxford University.
-I'm excited to explore computer science through a different academic system, and (hopefully) perfect the art of tea-making.
+<br />I'm currently involved in a research group that does very large-scale data processing for urban development and civil engineering research.
+In the past I've worked on several other funded research projects (both math and CS), including an NSF REU.
+For more information regarding my research, see my [research page](/research.html).

-<br />I'm interested in software engineering internships for Summer 2019.
-While research is fun, I miss making things and hope to do so beyond personal projects.
+<br />I'm interested in full-time SWE roles in the Bos-Wash corridor.
 I can be reached [here](mailto:mthramann@gmail.com) if you're hiring.